Where Leaders Transform the World

 Accreditation

-Pitt’s MSW degree program is accredited by the Council on Social Work Education (CSWE) Board of Accreditation, the accrediting association for all undergraduate and graduate schools of social work located in the United States.
-Accreditation for the Part-Time Online MSW program is forthcoming.
+Pitt’s MSW program is accredited by the Council on Social Work Education (CSWE) Board of Accreditation, the accrediting association for all undergraduate and graduate schools of social work located in the United States.

 Where Social Work Meets Social Justice